 Who’s the dream team?
 Rizzo is joined at the pass by Belgian chef Willem Vandeven, who joined the restaurant in 2017 after cutting his teeth in 50 Best regular, Hof Van Cleve.
 The duo shares a passion for the profound flavours of Brazilian cuisine.

 What’s in a name?
-Maní was named after the indigenous Brazilian God, a beautiful young woman who, legend has it, died mysteriously and was later reincarnated in the form of plants.
+Maní is an indigenous Brazilian God, a beautiful young woman who – legend has it – died mysteriously and was later reincarnated in the form of plants.
 Mani-Oca (manioc) means ‘house of Maní’ in the Tupi language.